|

 I was interested in an image and I approached the topic from the point of view of this question, not the other way around.
 In the ‘20s, artists and intellectuals worked to approach workers and the poor.
 Such contact always took place, and they were very important.
 It’s like in Neapolitan cooking: the inspiration always comes from below.

+Is the discussion of homelessness in art part of a larger effort to bridge the assumed divide between art and life?
 Perhaps not to bridge it, but to live it.
 Artists are free enough to figure out something of their own.
 I did not have a preconceived formula of how the Homeless project should go.
 If I may take journalism as an example ...

 ... please …